Jordan property for automorphism groups of compact spaces in Fujiki's class $C$: Abstract

 \section{Abstract}

 Let $X$ be a compact complex space in Fujiki's Class $\mathcal{C}$.
 We show that the group $\Aut(X)$ of all biholomorphic automorphisms of $X$ has the Jordan property: there is a (Jordan) constant $J = J(X)$ such that any finite subgroup $G\le \Aut(X)$ has an abelian subgroup $H\le G$ with the index $[G:H]\le J$.
-This extends the result of Prokhorov and Shramov for Moishezon threefolds.
+This extends, with a quite different method, the result of Prokhorov and Shramov for Moishezon threefolds.

 \subjclass[2010]{ 14J50, 32M05. }

 \keywords{Jordan property, strongly Jordan, automorphism group, Moishezon manifold, Fujiki's class $\mathcal{C}$}